 In this unit, students will draw on current scholarship in Leadership and Theology to develop their skills to reflect on, and critically analyse, the intersections between self-leadership and leadership of others.
 Students will study the inner life of leaders, spirituality of leadership, leadership and difference, and leadership and development of teams.
 The unit provides opportunities for personal reflection and for praxis in their own professional contexts as well as opportunities to strengthen skills in ethical decision-making related to Leadership.

 11 hours per week for 11 week semester, comprised of

 - At least one hour per week for online lectures

-- At least three hours per week of reading.
+- At least four hours per week of reading.

 - At least six hours per week of directed study, including optional and assessable online activities.